Which email address should I use to register for the TMS, a personal or work address?

 - MTAS Training for Experienced Test Administrators

 - The Test Security Training is also available separately under the Other Staff, Technology Staff, and District Assessment Coordinator roles.
-If this training is completed, the report will say “Test Security Training and Assurance of Test Security and Non-Disclosure.”
+If this training is completed, the report will say "Test Security Training (Assurance of Test Security Included)."

 - Recorded webinars are not included in the record of completed trainings.

-I do not see the “Reports” option on the menu.
+I do not see the “Admin” option on the upper right.

 or call (888) 817-8659.